nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/download_accessAWS.md

     ```
     sudo apt-get install autoconf autogen g++ gcc make automake pkg-config zlib1g-dev curl gdebi-core -y ghostscript-x
     ```
+!!!
+Important
+    Installing helper utilities is VERY important, all sorts of errors in installations/plotting happen if it's not run!
+For example, you will install "vcftools" in later parts of this tutorial which absolutely needs "autoconf", "autogen", and "make" to be preinstalled. zlib is a library implementing the deflate compression method found in gzip and PKZIP. gdebi lets you install local deb packages resolving and installing its dependencies.
+And to run plotting functions in R, you will need Ghostscript, an interpreter of the PDF format.

 ## Step 5: Upload data to AWS